Cazalys Stadium: Cricket

 In July and August 2003, Australia hosted Bangladesh in an out of season series in Cairns and Darwin.
 Cazalys Stadium hosted the 2nd Test and the first two One Day Internationals while Marrara Oval in Darwin hosted the 1st Test and 3rd ODI.
 Australia won all matches comfortably.
 In July 2004, Australia hosted Sri Lanka in a two test series with matches again in Cairns and Darwin.
 However, due to disappointing attendances in both series, Cairns has not hosted Australian international cricket matches since, despite the fact that, according to cricket historian Gideon Haigh, "Almost a quarter of the combined populations of Cairns and Darwin attended the cricket" during the Bangladesh Test and ODI series.
 In October 2008, the venue hosted a Ford Ranger Cup match between Queensland and New South Wales On 8 December 2016 Cazalys Stadium hosted a First-Class match between a Cricket Australia XI v Pakistan cricket team.

 In January 2019, Cazalys Stadium hosted WBBL T20 cricket.
 International fixtures for the 2020-21 cricket season at Cazalys Stadium for October 2020 were announced by Cricket Australia, including T20 and ODI, hosting the West Indies cricket team and the New Zealand women's national cricket team respectively.
 Planned international fixtures announced for 2020 were subject to prevailing COVID-19 circumstances and the international women's matches were relocated to Allan Border Field in Albion, Queensland in Brisbane after the schedules were announced due to the prevailing circumstances and logistical issues at the time.

-In July 2022, it was announced that Cazalys Stadium would make its BBL debut, with the Brisbane Heat to hold their BBL12 season opener against the Melbourne Renegades on December 15.
+In July 2022, it was announced that Cazalys Stadium would make its BBL debut, with the Brisbane Heat to hold their BBL12 season opener against the Melbourne Renegades on 15 December.

 In September 2022, the stadium hosted New Zealand for three ODIs, the first international cricket matches in Cairns since 2004.
 Australia won the series 3–0.

+In 2025, Cazalys hosted its first T20I, the final match between Australia and South Africa.
+It also hosted the first of three ODIs between the same two teams.